 Dad was from England but grew up in Salt Lake City.
-His father lost everything when he joined The Church of Jesus Christ of Latter-day Saints and eventually moved to Heber Utah, and eventually on to Salt Lake City.
-My grandfather was a spiritual man who had many experiences that led him to the restored gospel of Jesus Christ.
-In my dad’s English family setting he was expected to quit school and start helping to support the family when he completed the seventh grade.
-Dad always had the drive to learn, and he had a skilled mechanical mind.
-He took college classes into his 70's.
+His father lost everything when he joined The Church of Jesus Christ of Latter-day Saints in about 1906 and eventually moved to Heber, Utah, and later Salt Lake City to earn his living.
+My grandfather was a spiritual man with many experiences that led him to the restored gospel of Jesus Christ.
+In my dad’s English family setting, he was expected to quit school and start helping support the family when he completed seventh grade.
+Dad always had the drive to learn and a skilled mechanical mind.
+He took college classes into his 70s.
 He honed his mechanical skills as a railroad mechanic.
 At Stauffer Chemical, where he worked for over thirty years, Dad finished his career as Maintenance Manager for a large chemical plant with his crews maintaining millions of dollars of equipment.
-Dad once told me that he prayed for a solution whenever headed to a broken piece of equipment.
-Then, as he approached the problem equipment, he could picture in his mind where the problem was and could immediately direct his employees how to make the fix.
-He was known as the man with the “magic wand” who could solve any problem.
+Dad once told me that when a piece of equipment broke, he prayed for a solution as he went to it.
+Then, as he approached the problem equipment, he could mentally picture where the problem was and immediately direct his employees on how to fix it.
+He was known as "the magic wand man" who could solve any problem.
 He counted it as guidance from God.
-I have experienced similar guidance at work when I have approached problems with prayer.
+I have experienced similar guidance at work when approaching problems with prayer.
 When he retired, he was replaced with a degreed engineer.
 Shortly after, they added a second engineer because the workload was too heavy for the first person.

-Dad was always an example of how one should treat his wife.
-One time Mom was on her knees in the kitchen scrubbing the floors.
+Dad always set an example of how one should treat his wife.
+Once, Mom was on her knees in the kitchen, scrubbing the floors.
 Dad walked into the room.
-He stopped and looked at her and said, "My queen is not going to do this kind of work."
-He then sent her out of the kitchen, knelt down, and finished the floors.
-Today if I see something that needs doing and am tempted to ignore it, I then realize that if I don’t do it Kathy will have to.
+He stopped, looked at her, and said, "My queen will not do this kind of work."
+He knelt and finished the floors himself.
+Today, if I see something that needs doing and want to ignore it, I then realize that if I don’t, Kathy will have to.
 So, I take care of it.
 I was taught how to treat my queen.

 When I turned 13 it was as if a "bipolar switch" suddenly turned on.
 Life was instantly confusing for me.
-My grades in school often declined, but would often turn good, depending on the mood of the period.
-I considered being accepted by the crowd to be my highest prioirty.
-I lacked the moral courage to stand up for what's right.
-I was labeled as rebellious, but for me it was just confusion.
+My school grades became inconsistent.
+I would get good grades, then terrible grades, then good grades again.
+It just depended on the period's mood.
+I considered being accepted by the crowd to be my highest priority, which I guess applied to all high school students.
+I lacked the moral courage to stand up for what's right and often gave in to be a part of the crowd.
 My social life revolved around fellow "racers".
-Because of bipolar disorder, I was confused and angry and I pushed away nearly anyone who wanted to help me.
+Confused and angry and I pushed away nearly anyone who wanted to help me.
 My parents became the primary targets of my anger.
 I was leaning towards dropping out of high school.
 Everyone is confused in high school, but I was spiraling.
 I had a math class with Dan Glasser as my instructor.
 I have not confirmed this, but I was told that he was a former business owner who sold his business leaving himself financially independent.
 He decided that teaching high school was the perfect place to make his time count.
 He drove a VW bus with a Porsche 356 engine.
 Of course, I was interested in that.
 But his interest in me was more about my personal potential.
 He had me at his beach-front home with an open invitation to come by any time I needed to talk and to enjoy his hamburgers and sodas.
 (Something a teacher probably couldn't do today.)
 I would drop in on him and he would listen and offer alternatives, and he convinced me that I was worth educating.
 This changed the direction of my entire life.
 I finished high school.
-I took the SAT and earned the second highest math score in the school.
-I remember in a math class once the other students were comparing SAT scores.
-When they asked me, everyone except Mr. Glasser expressed disbelief at my score.
+I got high SAT scores.
+When other students asked me about my scores, everyone except Mr. Glasser expressed disbelief.
 He simply said, “I knew it.”

-I became interested in cars at about age 13 when Dad bought me a Ford 292 V8 to rebuild.
-I became a good mechanic and knew how to tune cars to run well and be fast.
-Once, I rebuilt a friend’s 1956 Chevy dual four barrel setup and was paid by his giving me his non-running 1936 Ford Coupe with a hot rodded 1948 Mercury flathead V8.
-My love of cars has stayed with me all my life and has been fine tuned with experience.
-Dad bought me a 1955 Chevy with a blueprinted engine and 4-speed when I was sixteen.
+At age 13, when Dad bought me a Ford 292 V8 to rebuild.
+I grew into a good mechanic and could tune cars to run well and help them become fast.
+I was hooked on cars for life.
+Once, I rebuilt a friend’s 1956 Chevy dual four-barrel setup and was paid by his giving me his non-running 1936 Ford Coupe with a hot-rodded 1948 Mercury flathead V8.
+Dad bought me a 1955 Chevy with a blueprinted 283 engine and 4-speed when I was sixteen.
 I got a ticket for racing on my first night out with it.
 This proved to be a pattern throughout my teen years.
 The Chevy was fast.
 When I was seventeen, Dad traded off my Chevy to buy a 1967 Sunbeam, hoping to slow my driving down.
+It didn't.
 I was not permitted to drive it daily to school but was promised it would be mine when I graduated.
 Dad always drove nice cars, usually Cadillacs and Buicks.
 However, in 1960 he bought a Rambler station wagon.
 Pink, nonetheless.
 In high school I was convinced he had done this to ruin my life.
 Sometimes I had to drive the pink Rambler to school, between driving the Chevy and the Sunbeam.
 I usually chose to walk instead, hoping for a friend to stop and offer a ride.
 Looking back, I see how funny and superficial it was.
+But this was high school.
 And I have survived the trauma of the pink Rambler wagon.
+And now, anything goes when building a hot rod, including old Ramblers.

-Sometime around high school graduation I had an accident while racing the Sunbeam.
+Sometime around high school graduation I had an accident while speeding in the Sunbeam.
 Dad started a lecture about how reckless I was with my life.
 I angrily turned and walked out the front door and stayed with friends for three months.
 My parents didn't know where I was and had no contact with me.
-One evening while at my friends’ home, someone came to the door and asked for me.
-Although I don’t remember his name or how he found me, he was a member of the leadership of the youth group at church.
-He had decided to find me and to get me to move back home.
-He took me out to dinner where we talked candidly.
-He had a simnilarly troubled youth and understood me.
-At the end I decided, with his strong encouragement, to return home.
-Once home, Jerry Eynon, an adult leader of my church youth group, took a special interest in me.
-I spent a lot of time at his home talking about life and spiritual issues.
-He helped me find spiritual roots that have lasted my lifetime.
+One evening, while at my friend’s home, someone came to the door and asked for me.
+Although I don’t remember his name or how he found me, he was a member of the youth group's leadership at Church.
+He had decided to see me and to get me to move back home.
+He took me out to dinner, where we talked candidly.
+He had a similarly troubled youth and understood me.
+I decided, with his strong encouragement, to return home.
+Once home, Jerry Eynon, an adult leader of my Church youth group, took a special interest in me.
+I spent much time at his home talking about life and spiritual issues.
+Jerry helped me find spiritual roots that have lasted my lifetime.
 Thank you, Jerry.

 When I turned 19, the “bipolar switch” just as suddenly turned off.
 I returned to being a person of conviction.
 Being trusted by God became more important than acceptance anywhere else.
-I was called on a full-time mission in Washington D.C. for The Church of Jesus Christ of Latter-day Saints.
-This further helped me with the transformation to become focused and faithful.
+I was called on a full-time mission in Washington, D.C., for The Church of Jesus Christ of Latter-day Saints.
+This further helped me with the transformation to become focused on faith.
 I taught many people about the gospel of Jesus Christ.
 Ten were baptized.
-I may not have been fully ready emotionally to start the mission, but I grew into it quickly.
-And it began my adulthood with a squarely spiritual focus and a desire to help others that has grown for the rest of my life.
+It began my adulthood with a squarely spiritual focus and a desire to help others that has grown for the rest of my life.

 I am so grateful I had the opportunity to serve and for those I had a small part in helping to change and embrace the gospel of Jesus Christ.
 I am grateful to President Edward Drury Jr., my mission president, for his help while I had difficulty adjusting to missionary life.
 I had some great missionary companions, but I want to especially mention Tom Slack.
 He was my first and training companion.
 He got me started and helped me learn what the gospel is about and how to teach it.
 Even today I tremendously admire this man and his talents.
 I completed my mission honorably and returned to making a life in Lakewood, California.